Fake-GitHub-Admin/JavaScript-Week1-Practice/README.md

 Edit 3/20: I was able to get the code finanly running there will be a screenshot uploaded to point all the mistakes, I will add on more to the Javascript Code by the end of the week (the deadline: 3/26 for this challenge to finish) as well.

-Edit 3/21: All about add ons to my current code
+Edit 3/21: All about add ons to my current code, patched up the if statement conditional reaction as well as tunning up a bit the conditions

+Edit 3/22: